Ellis-Brown/CLS-161/_exercises/python_crash_course_ch_5.md

 ```

     Is ellis a programmer?
 I think so!
+    Am I a programmer?
-    Ellis is a programmer: True
+    True